 The rarity of full-back goals doesn’t just make those individual goals special though.
 It also makes those anomalous full-backs who regularly score even more remarkable.
 Alonso, clearly, is one of those remarkable players.

 Of course, it’s easy to say that his goalscoring is made a whole lot easier by the fact he’s not really a full-back at all, but a wing-back in a 3-4-3, slowly but surely cheating his way up the goalscoring defender charts.

 But this simplification of formations and positions doesn’t really do the Spaniard justice.
 Harry Redknapp can show you why.

-It’s been over three years since the Premier League collectively decided to embrace wing-backs again — a movement kickstarted by Man United’s 2014 appointment of Louis van Gaal, who had just taken the Netherlands to third place at the World Cup using a 3-5-2.
+It’s been a while now since the Premier League collectively decided to embrace wing-backs again — a movement kickstarted by Man United’s 2014 appointment of Louis van Gaal, who had just taken the Netherlands to third place at the World Cup using a 3-5-2.